LyapLock: Bounded Knowledge Preservation in Sequential Large Language Model Editing: Experiment

 \subsection{Preservation Loss Control Analysis}

 As stated in Section~\ref{introduction}, previous solutions dedicated to addressing the challenges of the locate-then-edit method in sequential editing scenarios, such as RECT, PRUNE, and AlphaEdit, has all failed to effectively suppress the accumulation of preservation loss.
 With the increasing number of edits, these methods will eventually lead to a significant decline or even collapse of model performance.
 In light of this, this study further explores whether the LyapLock method can effectively control preservation loss within a certain threshold range during sequential editing.
 Figure~\ref{fig:preservation_loss} clearly shows the trend of preservation loss varying with the number of edits under different editing methods.
 The results indicate that our method can maintain preservation loss stably within the threshold.
 In contrast, other methods, although to some extent slowing down the increase in preservation loss after each edit, cannot fundamentally prevent the continuous accumulation of preservation loss.
+For a more detailed discussion on the trend of the preservation loss of the LyapLock method, please refer to Appendix~\ref{appendix:trend_of_loss}.